On the smooth transfer for Guo-Jacquet relative trace formulae: Symmetric pairs II: specific cases

 \begin{prop} \begin{enumerate} \item Each semisimple element $X$ of $\fs(F)$ is $H$-conjugate to an element of the form

 with $A\in\GL_m(F)$ being semisimple and unique up to conjugation.
 Moreover, $X(A)$ is regular if and only if $m=n$ and $A\in\GL_n(F)$ is regular. \item Let $X=X(A)$ in $\fs(F)$ be semisimple.
-Then its descendant $(H_X,\fs_X)$ is isomorphic to the product (as a representation)
+Then the descendant $(H_X,\fs_X)$ is isomorphic to the product (as a representation)

 \end{enumerate} \end{prop}